tensorchiefs/dl_r_2022/index.md

 <img src="https://github.com/tensorchiefs/dl_rcourse_2022/raw/main/ch05_00_opener.jpg" width="40%">

 ## Technicalities
 This course is done in R. The used DL libraries are keras, tensorflow, and tensorflow probability.

+### kaggle Notebooks
+For doing the hands-on part you can use kaggle notebooks, which allow you to use a GPU.
+Go to [kaggle.com](kaggle.com) and register.
+After your first login, you need to do a phone verfication (click to your symbol on thr right, account, phone verification).
+With a verified kaggle account, you can select "code" on the menu (left), new notebook, import notebook via github (cat symbol): tensorchiefs/dl_rcourse_2022, choose one of the provided notebooks.
+On the right you have a 3-dots dropdown, where you can select acceleration with GPU.

+### colab Notebooks
-For doing the hands-on part we recommend to use colab (you need a google account) and an internet connections.
+You also can use use colab (you need a google account) and an internet connections.
+However, at the moment GPU is not accessible for R-notebooks.
 An empty notebook for R can be started by clicking the following link
 [https://colab.research.google.com/notebook#create=true&language=r](https://colab.research.google.com/notebook#create=true&language=r) (starts a colab notebook with R)

 An example notebook, which installs the required DL-Liberies is  [00_R_Keras_TF_TFP](https://colab.research.google.com/github/tensorchiefs/dl_rcourse_2022/blob/main/notebooks/00_R_Keras_TF_TFP.ipynb).
 If you want to do it without internet connection, on your own computer you can try to install tensorflow, keras, and (for the latter lessons) tfprobability as done in the notebook [00_R_Keras_TF_TFP](https://colab.research.google.com/github/tensorchiefs/dl_rcourse_2022/blob/main/notebooks/00_R_Keras_TF_TFP.ipynb).